theplaz/grunt-mandrill/README.md

 # grunt-mandrill

-> Send emails though mandrill as part of your build.
-Created to test our email template builds.
+> Publish email templates though mandrill as part of your build.

 This is being hastily deployed for internal consumption.
 You probably shouldn't use this yet.